karolmateusznowak/esp-idf-lora/README.md

 # esp-idf-lora
 ## What is it
-**esp-lora-library** is a C component to be integrated into ESP32-IDF for sending and receiving data through a LoRa transceiver based on Semtech's SX127_ ICs.
+**esp-lora-library** is a C component to be integrated with the ESP-IDF environment for sending and receiving data through a LoRa transceiver based on SX127x IC(s).

 The library itself is based on sandeepmistry's **arduino-LoRa** (https://github.com/sandeepmistry/arduino-LoRa) library for Arduino.